ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 az group create --name $(environmentName) --location westeurope;
 ```

 Next, we create the virtual machine.
-With this command a Windows Server 2019 VM will be created in the resource group.
+With the following command a Windows Server 2019 VM will be created in the resource group.

 ```powershell
 az vm create `